Dementia lab

 Stephanie Grasso, Ph.D., CCC-SLP

-Dr. Stephanie Grasso completed her master’s and doctoral training in the department of Speech, Language and Hearing Sciences at UT Austin.
-She is a bilingual speech-language pathologist by training and her research investigates neurologically-based communication disorders within the context of bilingualism.
-In addition, her research examines bilingualism as a contributor to cognitive reserve in neurodegenerative disorders affecting language and cognition.
+Dr. Stephanie Grasso completed her master’s and doctoral training in the Department of Speech, Language, and Hearing Sciences at UT Austin.
+She is a bilingual speech-language pathologist by training, and her research investigates neurologically based communication disorders within the context of bilingualism.
+Her work also examines bilingualism as a contributor to cognitive reserve in neurodegenerative disorders affecting language and cognition.

 Dr. Henry is a speech-language pathologist by training.
 Her clinical and research interests lie in the nature and treatment of aphasia and related neurogenic communication disorders, with a special focus on primary progressive aphasia.